 Emmitt Smith Net Worth

-The retired player’s net worth is around $25 million, while his spouse’s net worth is approximately $500,000.
+The retired player’s net worth is around $28 million in 2023, while his spouse’s net worth is approximately $500,000.
 So, how much money did he make over his career?
 Emmitt Smith Enterprises, Inc.’s President and CEO is the star.

 FAQs About Emmitt Smith

 The net worth of Emmitt Smith is $28 million.